Lianting-Wang/Nginxxx/Report.md

 In another word, checkout the repository at `dev` branch, which has the latest functionality and bug fixes

 ### Config
-One can modify the `conf/default.conf` with the following syntax
+One can modify the `conf/default.conf` with the following format
 ```py
 default.conf File Example